• Skip to primary navigation

 The package directions say it takes 24 hours for complete drying time, so plan for this before proceeding to the next step.

-I attached the trees to the spools using E6000 Adhesive.
-Let the adhesive dry and cure thoroughly.
+Next, I attached the trees to the spools using E6000 Adhesive, and then let the adhesive dry and cure thoroughly.

 Once everything dried and cured, I had a sweet trio of decorated ivory bottle brush trees on rustic red spools!